DrOgres/electric-state/README.md

     - Target token to use Tension on opposed rolls
         - Add tension drop down to roll dialog if no target is selected
     - Target to allow damage to be applied for attacks
-    - Add a roll on bliss to reduce or make permanant a point of bliss
     - Item Detail roll Down for: Talents, Injuries, Traumas, Traits and Tension
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements
+- Add flag for weapons that require a neurocaster to use and change the roll type if using them

 Version History: